Tue Jul 7, 2020 | Cliff Schneider | Charter School Insights, Covid-19

 Governor Cuomo’s Executive Order 202.48 Issued on July 6, 2020, Extends the Suspension of Certain Open Meetings Law Requirements

 Yesterday, Governor Cuomo signed Executive Order 202.48 in response to the ongoing COVID-19 crisis.
-This order, amongst other things, extended through August 5, 2020, Executive Order 202.1 and its subsequent orders pertaining to Article 7 of the Public Officers Law- the Open Meetings Law (“OML”) which govern the meetings of the boards of certain public bodies, including charter schools.
+This order, amongst other things, extended through August 5, 2020, Executive Order 202.1 and its subsequent orders pertaining to Article 7 of the Public Officers Law- the Open Meetings Law (OML) which governs the meetings of the boards of certain public bodies, including charter schools.

 The original order (Executive Order 202.1) issued on March 12, 2020, temporarily suspended the requirement that the board meetings of certain public bodies take place at a publicly accessible location with board members attending in person or via video conference where members of the public can see and hear such board members attending remotely.